rmmoul/rmmoul/_posts/2025-04-05-AES-Encryption-using-JavaScript.md

 );
 ```

-The encryption is done using the [crypto.subtle.encrypt](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/encrypt) method which take a few parameters.
+The encryption is done using the [crypto.subtle.encrypt](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/encrypt) method which takes a few parameters.

 encrypt(algorithm, key, data)